vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

 One recent addition to the benchmark is `fmt::compile` which does `constexpr` format string compilation.
-As can be seen from the results `fmt::compile` + `fmt::format_to` give the performance almost as good a that of an artisanal integer-to-string converter optimized by hand (`cppx::decimal_from`).
+As can be seen from the results `fmt::compile` + `fmt::format_to` are almost as fast as an artisanal integer-to-string converter optimized by hand (`cppx::decimal_from`).
+Thanks Louis Dionne for the idea and Hana Dusíková for the proof-of-concept implementation of format string compilation.

 The benchmark results were obtained on macOS Mojave with Apple LLVM version 10.0.1 (clang-1001.0.46.4) and the following compiler flags: `-O3 -DNDEBUG`.